The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Why Is Traffic Control Important?

 Without traffic control, there would be little rhyme or reason to the way roads and highways operate.
-Traffic control is crucial for keeping traffic flowing, even under extenuating circumstances, as well as reducing the possibility of driver conflict.
+Traffic control is crucial for keeping traffic flowing, even under extenuating circumstances, as well as to reduce the possibility of driver conflict.

 Traffic control ensures safety